-Once you have been accepted into UNSW and received your electronic Confirmation of Enrolment (eCoE), you are ready to apply for a visa.
-Most people need a student visa to study at UNSW.
-Check out our Visas page for more.
+After you have been offered a place at UNSW and received your electronic Confirmation of Enrolment (eCoE), you can apply for a visa.
+Most international students require a visa to study in Australia.
+Find out more at our Visas page.

-Letter of offer and electronic confirmation of enrolment (eCoE) issued via email
+Letter of offer and electronic confirmation of enrolment (eCoE) sent via email

 Letter of scholarship award (if applicable)